revh/go-sssgenerator/README.md

 # Getting started

-To create a new site write the follow command
+To create a new site write the following command

 `$ go-sssgenerator init mynewblog`

-you should have a new directory three as this
+You should have a new directory tree like this

 ```
 $ tree mynewblog/ -a